canjs/can-connect/can-connect.md

 The following modules are useful to CanJS specifically:

- - [can-connect/can/map/map] - Create instances of a special can.Map or can.List type.
+ - [can-connect/can/map/map] - Create instances of a special [can-define/map/map] or [can-define/list/list] type.
- - [can-connect/can/super-map/super-map] - Create a connection for a can.Map or can.List that uses almost all the plugins.
+ - [can-connect/can/super-map/super-map] - Create a connection for a [can-define/map/map] or [can-define/list/list] that uses almost all the plugins.
- - [can-connect/can/model/model] - Inherit from a highly compatable [can.Model](http://canjs.com/docs/can.Model.html) implementation.
+ - [can-connect/can/model/model] - Inherit from a highly compatible [can.Model](http://canjs.com/docs/can.Model.html) implementation.
  - [can-connect/can/tag/tag] - Create a custom element that can load data into a template.

 ## Overview